-6. APPLICATIONS for permission to attend an Examination must be made at such time and in such manner as the Civil Service Commissioners may appoint.
+7. Applications for permission to attend an Examination must be made at such time and in such manner as the Civil Service Commissioners may appoint.

-sioners may appoint.
-7. Fee.-A fee of £2 will be required from every candidate attending an Examination.
+8. Fee.-A fee of £2 will be required from every candidate attending an Examination.